1992 Tour de France: Race overview

 The GC riders were largely content to let the breakaways go during the first two weeks, knowing the race would be decided in the ITT's and mountains of stages thirteen and fourteen.
 Just the same the favorites were firmly in the top ten with Indurain, Chiappucci and Bugno being the highest placed.
 Former champs Laurent Fignon and Greg LeMond did not have the same recent results as the defending champ Induráin, Bugno or Chiappucci, but they were the next closest riders who were considered favorites.
 Former champs Roche and Delgado, who each had teammates placed higher than them in Chiappucci and Induráin, as well as Andy Hampsten, who came into the race targeting a top 5 finish, were beyond Fignon and LeMond.
 In stage five the race moved to the north of France, beginning in Nogent-sur-Oise which was the first of four straight flat stages.
 Guido Bontempi crossed the line solo for the win.

 Stage six began in Roubaix and the riders had to deal with the cobbles, as well as bad weather as it had been raining steadily by the time they crossed into Belgium.
 Late in the race a four-man breakaway formed which proved significant as it included Chiappucci and LeMond.
 They were joined by Brian Holm and Laurent Jalabert and by the time they approached the finish line under the Atomium in Brussels they had built a gap of about ninety seconds.
 Jalabert took his first career stage win and both Chiappucci and LeMond had jumped ahead of Induráin by over a minute.
 The press swarmed LeMond after the stage to the point he had to hide under a truck trailer for a few minutes to change before dealing with them, as there were not yet team buses for the riders to utilize.
 Lino was still the highest placed rider, but his gap back to the GC riders had already been halved.

 Stages seven and eight both saw breakaways that went the distance moving several riders not considered contenders into the top 10.
-Roche was considered a contender and on stage seven, as the race crossed into the Netherlands, he got involved in an escape and finished with the same time as winner Gilles Delion, moving ahead of Induráin in the process.
+Roche was considered a contender and on stage seven, as the race crossed into the Netherlands, he got involved in an escape and finished with the same time as winner Gilles Delion, gaining over a minute on Induráin in the process.
 Jan Nevens won the following day as the Tour entered Germany and riders such as Heppner, Skibby, Ledanois and Alberto Leanizbarrutia found themselves in the top 10.
 In the ITT of stage nine Miguel Induráin made a dominant statement that none of the GC riders could answer.
 The time trial was ridden in Luxembourg and the closest rider to Induráin was Armand de Las Cuevas who finished three minutes behind.
 Bugno was the closest GC contender at +3:40 behind followed by LeMond who finished more than four minutes back.